Estimated median graduate earnings based on publicly available data.

-Clemson University is a public located in Clemson, South Carolina.
+Clemson University is a Public University located in Clemson, South Carolina.
 The university enrolls approximately 23,300 students.
-It has a graduation rate of 86.6%, which is above average for US universities.
+It has a graduation rate of 86.6%, which is above average.

-Graduates of Clemson University earn a median salary of $71,513 per year 10 years after starting college, compared to the US national average of $45,000.
-This puts Clemson University graduates 59% above the national median.
+Graduates of Clemson University earn a median salary of $71,513 per year 10 years after starting college.
+This puts Clemson University graduates 59% above the US national average of $45,000.

 Tuition at Clemson University is $15,554 for in-state students and $40,866 for out-of-state students.
 The average net price after financial aid is $22,253 per year.